China gives Biden's dig at Xi lacking 'D' bone a pass; Calls for managing differences | Law-Order

 After the Biden administration assumed power last month, speculation was rife about the likely course of policy the US president would pursue in the light of hardline Beijing policy pursued by his predecessor Donald Trump during which the ties between the world's two largest economies touched a new low.

-Top diplomats of the two countries had their first contacts on the Saturday last.
+Top diplomats of the two countries had their first contacts on Saturday last.

 Newly-appointed US Secretary of State Antony Blinken and senior Chinese diplomat Yang Jiechi held what observers here said was a blunt and outspoken conversation over the phone during which both sides sought to highlight the issues of concerns that will shape the ties between the top two economies of the world in the next four years.